-Due to the limitations of conventional antibacterial methods, the application of heat has been proposed for bacterial disinfection of the root dentin [Gordon et al., 2007, Moritz et al., 2000].
+In dentistry, laser is typically used for soft and hard tissue ablation [18].
+Due to the limitations of conventional antibacterial methods, the application of heat has been proposed for bacterial disinfection of the root dentin [19,20].
 Unlike traditional disinfection methods, heat delivered by irradiation of the root canal is capable of fully penetrating the dentin tubules via conduction.
-The Er, Cr; YSGG laser [Ishizaki et al., 2004; Matsuoka et al., 2005; Radatti et al., 2006; Yamazaki et al., 2001; Zhu et al., 2009] is of particular interest because the majority of its absorption is superficial.
-The absorption coefficient of the Er,Cr;YSGG laser is equal to approximately 10 cm-1 [Aoki et al., 2008; Dederich and Bushick 2004], which means that the light penetrates only 1 μm into a dental material, making it best utilized for its thermal conductive properties and allowing it to be modeled as a heat flux for theoretical purposes.
-When used at a frequency of 20 Hz with pulse duration of 200 μs, this laser has been shown to be particularly capable of bacterial elimination, as it promises a reduction in bacterial re-growth by an order of magnitude when compared with traditional treatment techniques [Gordon et al., 2007].
-Studies have demonstrated a 0.2% bacterial regrowth rate after laser treatment, compared to the 2.0% re-growth rate associated with conventional irrigant methods [Gordon et al., 2007].
+The Er,Cr;YSGG laser [21-25] is of particular interest because the majority of its absorption is superficial.
+The absorption coefficient of the Er,Cr;YSGG laser is equal to approximately $10^4$ cm-1 [26,27], which means that the light penetrates only 1 $\mu$ m into a dental material, making it best utilized for its thermal conductive properties and allowing it to be modeled as a heat flux for theoretical purposes.
+When used at a frequency of 20 Hz with pulse duration of 200 $\mu$ s, this laser has been shown to be particularly capable of bacterial elimination, as it promises a reduction in bacterial regrowth by an order of magnitude when compared with traditional treatment techniques [19].
+Studies have demonstrated a 0.2% bacterial regrowth rate after laser treatment, compared to the 2.0% regrowth rate associated with conventional irrigant methods [19].
 One reason contributing to this difference is the use of heat.
 In addition to these benefits, the optical fiber tips of the lasers have diameters as small as 200 $\mu$ m, which makes them capable of reaching the curved and narrow spaces close to the root apex, after preparing the canal to a size 20 file.
 If significant levels of disinfection could be achieved with lasers, this modality would be useful in future dental disinfection protocols.

 In order for laser irradiation to be clinically accepted as a root canal disinfection method, a number of parameters must be optimized, including the level and duration of heating required to eradicate bacteria without damage to the adjacent tissues.
-A prior theoretical study [Zhu et al., 2009] attempted to evaluate the resulting temperature field in tooth dentin under various heating protocols used in clinical studies.
-Though that study identified a heating duration to avoid collateral thermal tissue damage, it was based on a very simplified geometric model previously used in an in vitro clinical experiment [Gordon et al., 2007].
-The simplified model incorporated assumptions in the tooth and canal geometry that limit the accuracy of the previous theoretical analyses.
+A prior theoretical study [25] attempted to evaluate the resulting temperature field in tooth dentin under various heating protocols used in clinical studies.
+This previous simulation illustrated, why some of the treatment protocols using low laser power levels and/or wet laser did not completely eliminate bacteria in root dentin in the in vitro experiment [19].
+Though that study identified a heating duration to avoid collateral thermal tissue damage, it was based on a very simplified geometric model previously used in the in vitro clinical experiment [19].
+The simplified model of a cylindrical ring structure incorporated assumptions in the tooth and canal geometry that limit the accuracy of the previous theoretical analyses.
 To our knowledge, there has been no theoretical study on the dentin temperature distribution arising from thermal treatment based on realistic tooth root geometry, including an assessment of temperature elevations at the cementum, periodontal ligament, and the surrounding bone.